Hydrogen: hydrogen fluoride

-The hydrogen in hydrogen fluoride formally is in the oxidation state 1.
+The oxidation number of hydrogen in hydrogen fluoride is 1.

 - Hill system formula: F1H1